terra-money/classic-core/README.md

 ## Node Setup

+Once you have the node software installed, you will need to set up your node to be part of a network.

+### Joining the mainnet

+If you want to join the `columbus-5` mainnet, we strongly recommend the following:

+- **2 or more** CPU cores
+- At least **500GB** of disk storage
+- At least **5 - 10mbps** network bandwidth

+[The mainnet repo](https://github.com/terra-money/mainnet) contains configuration and migration instructions for setting up a Columbus-5 mainnet node.

+### Joining a testnet

+**NOTE:** There may be several testnets that exist simultaneously.
+Make sure that your version of `terrad` is compatible for the network you wish to join.

+[The testnet repo](https://github.com/terra-money/testnet) contains configuration instructions for setting a node for the latest testnet.

 ### Running a local testnet

 **NOTE:** The easiest way to set get started with a local Terra network for testing is with [LocalTerra](https://github.com/terra-money/LocalTerra), which automatically orchestrates a whole environment suited for development with zero configuration.

-The simplest Terra network you can set up will be a local testnet with just a single node.
+You can also set up a local testnet with just a single node.
 You will create one account and be the sole validator signing blocks for the network.

 **Step 1.
 Create network and account**